DakshDudeja/Synthetic_dataset/README.md

 ## 8. Ensuring Originality in the Dataset

-We took multiple steps to ensure the synthetic dataset was inspired by, but not a replica of, the original dataset:
+I took multiple steps to ensure the synthetic dataset was inspired by, but not a replica of, the original dataset:

 - **Dynamic Prompting**: Generated unique reviews using prompts tailored to product titles and categories.